bazil/web/doc/architecture/index.md

 ## <span id="filesystem"/>Filesystem

-Bazil is a [FUSE](/doc/related#fuse) file system.
-It uses the [`bazil.org/fuse`](http://bazil.org/fuse/) library to talk to the kernel, receiving requests like "open file", and serving them.
+Bazil is a [userspace](/doc/related#fuse) file system.
 This means the files you see when using Bazil do not have to actually exist as files on a local file system.
 This lets you do things like browse terabytes of archived data on a laptop with a small SSD.

 Your local disk will be used as the default storage location and a cache.